Itsindigo/django-ajax-form-validator/README.md

 ```

-Using this logic allows you to conditionally handle errors based on the JSON response, else allow the form to be processed by Django using the traditional x-www-url encoding.
+Using this logic allows you to conditionally handle errors based on the JSON response, else allow the form to be processed by Django using the traditional x-www-url encoding, and all under one URL.